apache/arrow-site/_posts/2022-01-28-skyhook-bringing-computation-to-storage-with-apache-arrow.md

 ## Applications

 In benchmarks, Skyhook has minimal storage-side CPU overhead and virtually eliminates client-side CPU usage.
-And scaling the storage cluster decreases query latency commensurately.
+Scaling the storage cluster decreases query latency commensurately.
 For systems like Dask that use the Arrow Datasets API, this means that just by switching to the Skyhook file format, we can speed up dataset scans, reduce the amount of data that needs to be transferred, and free up CPU resources for computations.

 <figure>